.github/workflows/trigger-pr-review.yml

 Detector / fixer pairs

-Many scheduled workflows follow a detector / fixer pattern: the detector finds issues and files reports, then the fixer picks up those reports and creates PRs to resolve them.
-Install both for a fully autonomous loop, or use the detector alone for human-in-the-loop review.
+Many scheduled workflows follow a detector pattern: the detector finds issues and files reports.
+Any detector can chain to Create PR from Issue in the same workflow run for a fully autonomous detect-and-fix loop.
+For comment-only responses (no PR), chain to Create Comment On Issue.
+Or use the detector alone for human-in-the-loop review.

 Docs Patrol Stale internal documentation